 You can journal in a notebook-just do a brain dump and let all your thoughts out on paper.

 A great way to focus your writing is to use journal prompts.
-Here is some journal prompts to get you started.
+Here are some journal prompts to get you started.

 Creative writing can be a great outlet for anyone with anxiety and depression.

 Besides you can write not just for fun though fun is great.
 If you are imaginative and able to write a novel, go for it.

 You can write novels and become a proud published author.